 Validation of the Receptor Binding Assay Technique to ID Paralytic Shellfish Toxins

-Project Status: This project began in October 2008 and is projected to be completed in September 2014
+Project Status: This project began in October 2008 and was completed in September 2014

 Paralytic shellfish poisoning (PSP) is a world-wide, sometimes fatal seafood poisoning caused by potent algal neurotoxins that accumulate in shellfish.
 Most nations have certified shellfish PSP testing programs required for international commerce.
 The accepted international method for PSP testing is the mouse bioassay.
 To replace live animal testing we developed a PSP receptor binding assay (RBA) technique.
 Rigorous validation of the RBA method resulted in international acceptance.